How to Safely Exercise During Pregnancy

 - Better overall fitness

-- Healthy weight during pregnancy
+- Healthy pregnancy weight gain

 When exercising is not safe

-- Certain types of heart and lung disease
+- Certain heart or lung diseases

 - Preeclampsia